Meenakshi2000/Reddit_Flair_Detection/README.md

 Here you go, the application is running on your terminal. <br>
 Just open the displayed URL (on terminal) on your web browser.

-# love BROWNIES !!!!
- I have also done some data analysis on reddit/India submissions posted from June 1st 2018 to October 1st 2018; which can be found at the above mentioned link - https://flairofreddit.herokuapp.com

  <img width="1440" alt="Screenshot 2019-07-21 at 8 47 24 PM" src="https://user-images.githubusercontent.com/43913398/61593090-ca8d2e80-abf8-11e9-8682-f3c585985b19.png">
  <img width="1440" alt="Screenshot 2019-07-21 at 8 49 23 PM" src="https://user-images.githubusercontent.com/43913398/61593110-0aecac80-abf9-11e9-8bc1-139ccf8c6c60.png">

- and more can be seen @ https://flairofreddit.herokuapp.com

-# DATABASE

-I have scrapped 2 databases - <br>
-1. for DATA ANALYSIS - (4 months - from June 1st 2018 to October 1st 2018) containing a lot of fields like No_of_comments, timestamp, upvotes, etc.
-2. for TRAINING & TESTING - (1 year - from June 1st 2018 to July 17st 2019) containg only Title, Body and flair.

-URL of databases -
-1. <Strong> Mongodb (.json & .bson) </Strong> - <a href="https://github.com/Himanshu-Garg/Reddit-flair-detection/tree/master/other/mongodb%20database"> here </a>
-2. <Strong> .csv file </Strong> - <a href="https://github.com/Himanshu-Garg/Reddit-flair-detection/tree/master/other/extracted_data"> here </a>

 # Files STRUCTURE